 Merck, another major drug company, employed $39.9 billion in total assets in its business in 2000.
 Revenues of $40.4 billion were recorded, which generated a net income of $6.8 billion or 16.8 percent.
 Research and development expenses were $2.3 billion or 5.7 percent.

 Thus, it is readily apparent that vast sums of money must be spent to maintain a flow of new drugs that ultimately mitigate human suffering and prolong life.
 These funds must come from revenues, for how else would they be paid?
 Certainly we would not want the government with the efficiency of the post office and the compassion of the IRS to be the developer of new drugs.

-A drug patent has a life of twenty years by law.
-Of this time, about ten to twelve years or over half the patent life is consumed before the drug can be marketed.
+A drug patent has a life of 20 years by law.
+Of this time, about 10 to 12 years or over half the patent life is consumed before the drug can be marketed.
 Only the remaining time is available for recovering the development costs, since once the patent expires, generic drug manufacturers, who do no development work, are free to produce the drug and do so at a significantly lower price.

 Coercing or legislating a lower price or allowing generic manufacturers to produce the patented drug without penalty will quickly dry up new drug development.
 The United States developed 45 percent of the world's most innovative drugs marketed worldwide in the 1990s.
 Surely, this is no accident, since the U.S. has no widespread price controls in contrast to other countries.
 Britain and France, who have significant price controls, have an abysmal record for new drug development.
 Investors seek the best return on their money, but the degree of risk is of major importance.